hairyhenderson/gomplate/docs/content/functions/semver.md

 ## `semver.CheckConstraint`_(unreleased)_
 **Unreleased:** _This function is in development, and not yet available in released builds of gomplate._

-Test whether the input version matchs the constraint.
+Test whether the input version matches the constraint.

 Ref: https://github.com/Masterminds/semver#checking-version-constraints